SeleniumJT/seleniumjt-core/README.md

 SeleniumJT Core
 ===============
+<b>This is the CORE of seleniumJT and you should not need to do anything with this.
+To use SeleniumJT visit <a href="https://github.com/davehampton/seleniumjt">https://github.com/davehampton/seleniumjt</a></b>
 The Core project comes in 3 parts.
 The core code, a test server and unit tests.
 If you are to do any work on the core then you need to download all 3 projects as you will need to run the unit tests against the test server to ensure you haven’t broken anything.

 <h2>seleniumjt-core</h2>